Terry Sullivan (Brookside): Marriage and betrayal

 By episodes in June 1990, Terry seeks help from doctors because Sue does not get pregnant again.
 He believes something may have changed but is not worried because they already have Daniel.
 Terry is called back to the hospital for further tests which begins to worry him.
 Barry reassures Terry that there will be nothing wrong with him because of Daniel's existence.
 However, the tests later reveal that Terry is unable to have children of his own.
 Regan told Thompson that the storyline was "wonderful" but "tough at times".
-He revealed that he had been staying up late until 3 AM in the morning reading his scripts and deliberating how to portray Terry's heartache.
+He revealed that he had been staying up late until 3 AM reading his scripts and deliberating how to portray Terry's heartache.
 Regan assessed that "it's difficult to put yourself in Terry's shoes.
 He's being lied to and deceived by his wife.
 It's a terrible thing to happen to anyone."
 He noted that Terry endured much "heartache" during his early years but discovering that Daniel is not his son is "the worst thing that's ever happened to him."
 Regan correctly predicted that Sue's deceit would have an ever lasting effect on Terry.
 He described his character as being "devastated, in complete shock" and believed he would "go crazy" and "off the rails" resulting in Terry being a "changed man forever".
 Writers continued the theme of betrayal and infidelity in the Sullivan marriage.
 This time Sue begins an affair with Terry's best friend Barry.
 Brookside fans reacted well to Barry and Sue's romance and viewership ratings began to rise.